Camera Gear for Travel: What I Pack in My Bag

 I get asked a lot what kind of camera gear I use for travel and the short answer is: it depends.

-I use different cameras depending on the trip I am taking and what I expect to find.
+I use different camera gear depending on the trip I am taking and what I expect to find.
 If I am going somewhere relatively urban, like Waco, TX or Chicago, I don’t pack a camera at all, just my iPhone.
 But if I am going somewhere with a lot of wildlife, like our fall trip to Montana, I take a full suite of camera gear.
 And, of course, there are always trips where you just don’t know what to expect.

 I am going to spend a little time talking about my camera gear for travel and why.
 Hopefully, it will help you if you are looking to make a camera purchase now or in the future.